Monday, November 3, 2025

 The difference Complyr makes to regulated complaint teams

-• Cases are resolved on average 9 days faster, reducing backlog pressure and daily stress
+Complaints resolved on average 9 days faster, helping reduce backlog pressure and daily stress

-What single change helps most to reduce burnout?
+What single change helps most complaint handlers reduce burnout?

-How can we lower burnout without lowering complaint handling standards?
+How can we reduce burnout without lowering complaint handling standards?

 How do vulnerability practices reduce burnout?